junxit/us-congress-bills-115/bill.md

     - **(B)** works with the Workforce Management and Consulting Office and the Healthcare Talent Management Office of the Veterans Health Administration to develop and implement national recruiting strategic plans for the recruitment and retention of physician assistants within the Department.
   - **(4)** An administrative assistant, compensated at a rate not less than level GS–6 of the General Schedule, or equivalent, who assists with administrative duties relating to the pilot program in the Office of Physician Assistant Services and such other duties as determined by the Secretary to ensure that the Office runs effectively and efficiently.
 - **(k)** *Report*
-  - **(1)** *In general* Not later than 1 year after the date of the enactment of this Act, the Secretary of Veterans Affairs, in collaboration with the Secretary of Labor, the Secretary of Defense, and the Secretary of Health and Human Services, shall submit to Congress a report on the pilot program.
+  - **(1)** *In general* Not later than one year after the date of the enactment of this Act, the Secretary of Veterans Affairs, in collaboration with the Secretary of Labor, the Secretary of Defense, and the Secretary of Health and Human Services, shall submit to Congress a report on the pilot program.
   - **(2)** *Elements* The report required by paragraph (1) shall include the following:
     - **(A)** The extent to which the pilot program is effective in improving the ability of eligible individuals under subsection (b) to become physician assistants;
     - **(B)** An examination of whether the pilot program is achieving the goals of—